-The Add period occurs prior to and throughout the first week (7 days) of an 8-week session.
-During this period, students may add individual courses.
-Students will not be added into the second week of a session unless in certain instances where approval from the Program Director/Dean is obtained.
-New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment for online, during the Add period.
+The Add/Drop period occurs prior to and throughout the first week (7 days) of a session.
+During this period, students may add and drop courses.
+New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment for online, during the Add/Drop period.